toluLikesToCode/element-crafter/README.md

 #### `PageBuilder.buildPage(options)`

-Creates a complete HTML document.
+A static method to create a complete HTML document from a set of options.

 ```typescript
 import { PageBuilder } from "element-crafter";